 Disorders of the bones

 - Cancer – Cancer is the unchecked growth of certain cells within the body.
 It may be primary or secondary.
 Primary cancer is the original site, and secondary cancer is where cancer has spread from its primary location to another part of the body (known as metastasis).
-There are several types of cancer to affect the bones including osteosarcoma, fibrosarcoma, and chondrosarcoma.
+There are several types of cancer to affect the bones which include osteosarcoma, fibrosarcoma, and chondrosarcoma.

 - Broken bones – The most common breakages cats suffer are a broken jaw, pelvis, and legs.